Key Concepts

 Default Behavior

 Nuxt Scripts does not insert script tags within the SSR response.
-This is a performance decision to minimise the interruptions to the hydration process.
-Instead, scripts are loaded by default when Nuxt is fully hydrated on the client side.
+This performance decision minimizes interruptions to the hydration process.
+Instead, Nuxt loads scripts by default when fully hydrated on the client side.

 You can change this behavior by modifying the defaultScriptOptions.

-Nuxt Scripts will also insert several extra tags to the script element to help with performance and privacy.
+Nuxt Scripts also inserts several extra tags to the <script> element to optimize performance and privacy.

 Understanding proxied functions